 David is a separately branded creative satellite of the Ogilvy Group within WPP, and has established a reputation for unexpectedly bold, often quite edgy work.
-It has enjoyed significant success at awards festivals, picking up Grand Prix at two successive Cannes Lions festivals in 206 and 2017.
+It has enjoyed significant success at awards festivals, picking up Grand Prix at two successive Cannes Lions festivals in 206 and 2017, and has a close relationship in the US with all three of the major advertisers owned by Brazilian investor 3G Capital: AB InBev, Kraft Heinz and RBI.
+These three groups between them now account for the majority of David's client list.
 Ogilvy & Mather first established David - named in honour of network founder David Ogilvy - as a satellite unit in India in the early 2000s, but that business was eventually absorbed into what was left of the Bates Asia network in 2007.
 The brand was resurrected in 2011 in Brazil and Argentina to mark the 100th anniversary of David Ogilvy's birth, under Brazilian executives Fernando Musa (also now CEO of Ogilvy Brazil) and Anselmo Ramos, and Argentinian Gaston Bigio (the network's Latin America creative chief).
 Ramos transferred to the US in 2014 to launch a third outpost in Miami, which became lead agency on Burger King's US account.
 He and Bigio left David at the end of 2017 to launch their own agency, Gut.
 Musa remains as chairman of David.
-The agency scored its biggest win to-date at the end of 2018 as one of the key contributors to The VW Partnership, a new team created to take over the Volkswagen account in North America.
+The agency scored its biggest win to-date at the end of 2018 as one of the contributors to The VW Partnership, a new team created to take over the Volkswagen account in North America (although lead role went to separate agency Johannes Leonardo).
+In 2019, David produced three of the most notable ads of the US Super Bowl for Budweiser, Burger King and Devour.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does David handle?
 Find out more from the Adbrands Account Assignments database